 Entries where cast members stand or pose completely still, creating a picture which depicts their chosen theme.

 2019 sees the 14th anniversary of the formal unveiling of the carnival squibber statue in the centre of Bridgwater.
 Watching over the High Street as people go about their daily lives, the statue has become synonymous with carnival lovers from all over the world.

 V – Volunteers

-All carnival committee and carnival club members are volunteers, and it is estimated over 3,000 people are involved with the organisation and the entries at Bridgwater Carnival 2015.
+All carnival committee and carnival club members are volunteers, and it is estimated over 2,000 people will be involved with the organisation and the entries for Bridgwater Carnival 2019.

 X – Xanadu

 In 1976 Marketeers CC were one of the first carnival clubs from Somerset asked to take their entry Xanadu to represent Bridgwater Carnival at the following year’s Easter Parade in London’s Battersea Park.